WILC News and Community

 Evening at the Museum - October 16, 2014

 The Philadelphia and New Jersey offices of Fisher Phillips hosted a joint WILC event at the University of Pennsylvania Museum of Archeology and Anthropology.
 In addition to cocktails and a private tour of the amazing cultural treasures at the museum, the participants enjoyed a unique presentation on the complexities of Fine Art Repatriation by Cynthia M. Jacob, of the Fisher Phillips New Jersey Office.
-Lori Armstrong Halber and Cynthia Jacob helped to organize the event.
+Cynthia Jacob helped to organize the event.

 Women, Influence & Power in Law conference in Washington DC. – September 18-19, 2014

 On September 17-19, 2014, the firm sponsored the Women, Influence & Power in Law conference in Washington DC.
-Partners Danielle Moore, Regina Petty and Lori Armstrong Haber all attended as representatives of the firm and the firm’s Women’s Initiative and Leadership Council (WILC).
+Partners Danielle Moore and Regina Petty and Lori Armstrong Haber attended as representatives of the firm and the firm’s Women’s Initiative and Leadership Council (WILC).
 The conference is the only national forum facilitating women-to-women exchange on current legal issues and is led and facilitated almost exclusively by women.
 The conference was led by women corporate counsel with the purpose of creating a meaningful exchange between in-house and outside counsel.
 Regina Petty served as a panelist at the Conference in the Executive Leadership track, providing insight on the topic “Managing Alpha-Personalities.”
 Danielle Moore commented that “The Conference was a wonderful way to meet women in-house counsel and the programming was truly excellent.
 I was pleased and honored that Fisher Phillips was a part of such a wonderful event.”

 Spa Day in Chicago – July 31, 2014

 On July 31, 2014, Fisher Phillips’ Chicago Office held a spa event at Renew Spa.
-The project was spearheaded by WILC Steering Committee member Nesheba Kittling and Jessica Huynh Causgrove.
+The project was spearheaded by WILC Steering Committee member Jessica Huynh Causgrove.
 The event was a huge success with several important women clients and business women attending.
 Attendees received spa services, gift bags, and enjoyed cocktails and appetizers while socializing before and after their chosen spa services.

 Event Honoring Hon.
 Sandra Day O’Connor – May 8, 2014